Information governance and Data Services

-Management of the NHS is dependent on understanding the needs of patients, who are at the heart of everything that is done within the NHS.
-Ensuring that patient data is processed appropriately and in accordance with the law and in-line with patient expectations is key to upholding the trust placed on all NHS employees in the course of their duties.
+Management of the NHS is dependent on understanding the needs of patients.
+Ensuring that patient data is processed appropriately, in accordance with the law and in-line with patient expectations, is the key to upholding the trust placed in all NHS employees in the course of fulfilling their duties.

-Whilst the information governance landscape is complex, these resources aim to provide clear guidance in order to simplify and support the use of data required to ensure patients benefit from the most appropriate care.
+Whilst the information governance landscape is complex, several resources exist which aim to provide clear guidance on the responsible and lawful use of data.
+This guidance aims to simplify and support the use of data to enable improvements to NHS services and the care delivered to patients.

 These link to other resources and in particular to the Information Governance Alliance (IGA) whose mission is to “enhance the quality of health and care services, including people’s experience of using those services, by improving information governance”.